lemgandi/BuzzWire/README.md

 subsequent runs the timer is set to the time you took on the last run, which you must beat in order to win the game.

-Press the <down> button on the initial display to choose which game you prefer.
-All games start when you touch the wire loop to the start pin.
+Press the <down> button on the initial display, then use Up/Down/Select to choose the game you prefer.
+All games start when you touch the wire loop to the start pin and end when you touch the wire loop to the finish pin.